Of Vampire Squids Bearing Gifts.

 Mark Zuckerberg seems to want Facebook's public debut to be as dull as his bluey-grey t-shirts.
 The dominant social network is widely expected to file regulatory documents with the US Securities and Exchange Commission later today.
 But the company's CEO is reportedly hoping to play down the whole affair.
-Kara Swisher over at All …
+Kara Swisher over at …

 Of Vampire Squids Bearing Gifts.